CHOP teams with INCA to bring CAR-T therapies to children in Brazil

 "While immunotherapy is now generally available for pediatric patients with relapsed or refractory B-cell B-ALL in Brazil, the public health system struggles to pay for its steep price," said Stephan Kadauke, associate director of the Cell Based Therapy Laboratory (CBTL) at CHOP.
 "Traditional CAR-T cell manufacturing is costly, in part due to its complex, lengthy process that requires highly trained staff to manage every step of manufacturing operations."

-BioProcess Insider spoke with Kadauke about his laboratory at CHOP, where he produces CAR-T cells, which are then sent to commercial manufacturers before being returned and then delivered to patients as autologous therapies.
+BioProcess Insider spoke with Kadauke about his laboratory at CHOP, which produces cellular therapies such as CAR-T cells.
 “Any kid that comes to CHOP [and] needs a bone marrow transplant or CAR-T cell therapy ultimately comes [through] us.”

 CHOP credits the closed-system Prodigy platform’s automation capabilities and reduced training requirements as enabling its lab to produce therapies at a lower cost, when compared with other methods. “[It] automates several steps in the CAR-T manufacturing process, including T-cell isolation, activation, transduction, and expansion,” Kadauke said.
 “One of the key advantages of automated processing platforms like the Prodigy is the simplicity of training.
 Traditional CAR-T manufacturing requires highly skilled cell-therapy specialists trained extensively on multiple devices and processes.
 In contrast, technologists with less experience can become proficient with the Prodigy in just a few days of training.”